jonathankellyva/vdc-helper/README.md

   things like that, so it's helpful to be able to click them instead of having to copy-paste them into the address bar of a new tab.
 Note that these links will open in a new tab.

+* In the Job Highlights, highlight the budget in red if it is below $100.

 * For audiobooks, display PFH rates under the Budget in the Job Highlights.

 * In Licensing Details, highlight in-perp ads in red and other ads in green so they stand out.